darrenbert73/cinestry/README.md

 # Cinestry 🎬

-A React-based Movie Explorer that lets you search for movies, view detailed information, and check IMDb ratings in a clean and responsive interface.
+Cinestry is a React-based web app that allows users to search for movies, view details, and explore ratings using the OMDb API.
+The app features a responsive UI, dynamic theming (light/dark), and provides an intuitive interface for discovering movie information.

 ---